diaabraham/kpi-dashboard-compliance-ops/README.md

 - Streamlit

 ## Use Case
-Originally developed as a simulation tool for compliance and HR cost optimization across Canadian and U.S. branches.
+Originally developed as a simulation tool for compliance and HR cost optimization across Canadian and U.S. branches of a retail franchise dealership group.

 ## Screenshots
 📊 KPI summary (cost per FTE)